flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 ### Architecture

-Some companies [partner with Yamaha](mega-drive-genesis#audio), others device an [in-house solution](pc-engine#audio).
-Well, Nintendo partnered with Sony so they provide them a good synthesiser.
+Some companies [partnered with Yamaha](mega-drive-genesis#audio), others devised an [in-house solution](pc-engine#audio).
+Well, Nintendo partnered with **Sony** (the electronics conglomerate and authors of the _Walkman_) so they provide them with a sophisticated synthesiser.
 And so, Sony gave them two processors: a DSP that can sequence and mix samples; and a CPU that drives that DSP.

-Hence, the resulting audio subsystem is composed of:
+Hence, the resulting audio subsystem of this console is composed of:

 - **The S-DSP**: Plays ADPCM samples across eight different channels, they are mixed and sent through the audio output.
 The DSP is capable of manipulating samples with 16-bit resolution and a sampling rate of 32 kHz, it also provides:
   - **Stereo Panning**: Distributes our channels to provide stereo sound.